Skip to Main Content

 • Brainstorm: Chatbot tools such as Microsoft CoPilot and Gemini may be helpful for brainstorming ideas for research topics, organizing your thoughts, jump-starting your work and tackling writer's block.

-• Break down concepts: Chatbot tools such as Microsoft CoPilot* and Gemini may help you break down and understand a complex concept or assignment prompt.
+• Break down concepts: Tools such as Microsoft CoPilot, Gemini and Notebook LM may help you break down and understand a complex concept or assignment prompt.

-• Illustrate: Image generation tools such as Midjourney and Dall-e may be helpful for presenting or illustrating your work.
+• Illustrate: AI tools such as GoogleGemini, Midjourney and Dall-e may be helpful for presenting or illustrating your work, including creating videos.

 • Create: Many AI tools may be useful for creative adaptations.

-• Summarize: Many AI tools, including chatbots like Microsoft CoPilot* and AI literature search, synthesis and visualization tools like ResearchRabbit and Elicit, can summarize articles.
+• Summarize and Chat with Sources: Many AI tools, including Notebook LM and Microsoft CoPilot, AI literature search, synthesis and visualization tools like ResearchRabbit and Elicit, and AI features in library databases can summarize articles and/or let you ask questions of the article.

 • Discover new research: Many literature search, syntheisis and visualization AI tools such as Research Rabbit and Elicit may help you discover new research in your area and visualize connections between researchers and between research literature.